Glen Strathfarrar: Etymology

 Glen Strathfarrar is named for the River Farrar, recorded in Roman times as Varrar.
-The name is from *h2uer, "flowing water" (c.f. the -wery- element in Tryweryn).
+The name is from *h2uer, "flowing water" (cf. the -wery- element in Tryweryn).

 Other etymologies have involved an Old Pictish element *var, apparently meaning "to wind", the Latin varius with a connotation of "bending river", and an Old Celtic *vo-arar meaning "gentle river".
 Other hypothesizes connect Farrar with a river in modern-day France known in Latin as Arar, allegedly connected to Welsh, araf meaning "fast".

 The full name is a curious 'Gaelicisation' of the Gaelic: as a strath is an elongated glen, a title of 'Glen Strath' is tautological, and it is therefore likely that an English-only speaker, ignorant of the meaning of 'Strath' when transcribing the map of the location, recorded that this was the 'Glen of Strathfarrar'.

 Geography

 The River Farrar (Farar / Uisge Farair) is formed as the waters of the Uisge Misgeach and the Garbh-uisge merge around 2 km after the latter exits Loch Monar.
 The river then adopts a sinuous course along the flat floor of the glen, running eastwards through two lochs, Loch a' Mhuillidh and Loch Beannacharan, which is dammed as part of the Affric-Beauly hydro-electric power scheme.
 The river then continues east, passing over Culligran Falls, before merging with the waters of the River Glass to form the River Beauly below Struy Bridge near the village of Struy.

 There are a number of mountains on either side of the glen, many of which are popular with walkers.
 These include the Munros of Sgùrr a' Choire Ghlais, Sgurr Fhuar-thuill, Càrn nan Gobhar and Sgurr na Ruaidhe to the north, as well as Sgùrr na Lapaich, another Càrn nan Gobhar, An Riabhachan and An Socach to the south.
 There are also two Corbetts - Beinn a' Bha'ach Ard and Sgorr na Dìollaid.